Facebook Pixel

 Can parents in Georgia obtain a 50/50 joint custody arrangement?

 In Georgia, under certain circumstances, parents can obtain a 50/50 joint custody arrangement.
 Despite courts historically leaning towards granting primary custody to one parent, there is a growing trend among divorcing parents to seek equal parenting time.
 The decision on custody is largely at the discretion of the judge and is influenced by factors such as the relationship between the parents and the feasibility of joint custody.
-Understanding the elements that may increase the likelihood of a 50/50 custody agreement can help parents set realistic expectations and take appropriate actions to work towards a favorable outcome.
+Understanding the elements that may increase the likelihood of a 50/50 custody agreement with the father can help parents set realistic expectations and take appropriate actions to work towards a favorable outcome.

 Factors that may impact a father’s chance of getting a 50/50 custody agreement: